South Korea Opposition Set For Landslide In Parliamentary Election - UrduPoint

 South Korea Opposition Set For Landslide In Parliamentary Election

-Seoul, (APP - UrduPoint / Pakistan Point News - 10th Apr, 2024) South Korea's opposition was set to triumph in parliamentary elections on Wednesday, with exit polls suggesting it increased its majority in a major blow to President Yoon Suk Yeol.
+Seoul, (APP - UrduPoint / Pakistan Point News - 11th Apr, 2024) Near-total vote results showed South Korea's opposition was set to strengthen its parliamentary majority, news agency Yonhap reported Thursday, in a major blow to President Yoon Suk Yeol.

-The Democratic Party (DP) of Lee Jae-myung -- survivor of a January knife attack and myriad scandals -- and its satellites are forecast to win between 184 and 197 seats, up from 156 in the last parliament.

-Yoon's People Power Party (PPP) and its satellite party were expected to have secured 85 to 99 seats, down from 114, the exit polls conducted by three major broadcasters indicated.

-All opposition parties combined may even have secured a super-majority of 200 in the 300-seat parliament, which could in theory allow them to attempt to impeach Yoon.
+With nearly all of Wednesday's votes tallied, the opposition Democratic Party (DP) and its satellite party were on course to win 176 of the country's 300 National Assembly seats.

+The outcome, if confirmed, will leave Yoon as a lame duck for the three remaining years of his term in office.

+The DP won 161 seats that were directly up for grabs, Yonhap said, and was along with its partner projected to secure 16 more after accounting for seats decided on a proportional basis.

+The PPP won just 90 seats directly, and was reportedly headed to capture 109 seats along with its satellite party.

-That includes new party Rebuilding Korea, led by former justice minister Cho Kuk, who is facing corruption charges that he denies, which was projected to have won 12-14 seats.
+Also in play was the new Rebuilding Korea party, led by former justice minister Cho Kuk, which capitalised on discontent with the two main parties to pick up a projected 12-14 seats.

-"The people have won, the will to judge Yoon Suk Yeol is very clear," Cho said after the vote, local media reported.
+"The figures today show the strong anger of people at Yoon for his two-year governance," political analyst Yum Seung-yul told AFP as exit polls came in Wednesday.

+"What if he won't change even with this stunning election outcome?
+I think there will be even more public anger and that worries me."

 Yoon beat Lee in South Korea's closest-ever presidential election in 2022 and has taken a tough line with the nuclear-armed North while improving ties with Washington and former colonial occupier Japan.